Authorities probe radio, website disruptions during protests

 Dallas police did not respond to questions about the incident.
 The assessment, which was obtained by The Associated Press, attributes the Dallas disruption to "unknown actors" and does not say how they accessed the radio frequency.
 It warned that attacks of various types would likely persist.

-The Department of Homeland Security issued a separate warning this week reporting that personal information of police officers nationwide is being leaked online, a practice known as "doxxing."
-According to the report obtained by the AP, information shared on social media included home addresses, email addresses, and phone numbers.
+The Department of Homeland Security issued a separate warning this week reporting that personal information of police officers nationwide is being leaked online.
+According to the report obtained by the AP, information shared on social media included officers' phone numbers and home and email addresses.
 Law enforcement agencies have been targeted by online pranksters or hackers in recent years, including by some who claimed to be motivated by on-the-ground protests against police tactics.
 For example, the hacking collective Anonymous claimed responsibility for the defacement of local police departments' websites in 2012 as protesters clashed with officers during the Occupy Wall Street movement.